 From here we flew into Hanalei Valley and then into Wai’ale’ale Crater (the birthplace of Kauai).
 This part of the flight was the real highlight for me.
 Hanalei Valley is so lush and green and getting to go into the crater (Bryan said only about 40% of flights get the right conditions to go in) was an otherworldly experience.
 The pictures just don’t do this place justice.
 The clouds were hanging low, it was raining lightly, and it was still gorgeous.
 Our pilot told us that many people have an emotional reaction to seeing the crater and it’s easy to see why.
 Our otherwise chatty flight grew silent as we flew through.

 The crater was our last major site on the trip and from there we flew back across the island to Lihue.
 We had an uneventful landing (always a good thing!) and disembarked.
 On our way in, each group got to have their picture snapped in front of the helicopter.

 - Wear dark clothing.
-This cuts down on the glare in your photos.
+This cuts down on the glare in your photos if photographing through windows.

 - If you’re prone to motion sickness, take medication before your flight.

 - Helicopter tours are VERY popular on Kauai (more so than the other Hawaiian Islands) so book in advance.
 I also recommend booking it early on in your trip so if you have bad weather there’s time to reschedule.

 I really just can’t say enough good things about a helicopter flight on Kauai, and there aren’t words to adequately describe the things I saw.
 All I can say is, if you’re on the fence about doing a helicopter tour on your trip to Kauai, do it!!!
 I’ve done a lot of tours, excursions, and activities on Kauai, but this is one of the few that I would repeat (others were amazing, but once was enough).
 And I would recommend flying with any of these companies.